Cornerstone Community Church: Comments on homosexuality

-Rev. Yang was in the news after an article entitled "Gay Backlash" was published in The Straits Times on July 23, 2003.
+Rev. Yang was in the news after an article entitled "Gay Backlash" was published in The Straits Times on 23 July 2003.

 The article summarised the different views of Christian organisations in Singapore regarding the remarks made by then-Singaporean Prime Minister Goh Chok Tong, in which he announced the government's openness to the employment of homosexuals, despite homosexual acts still being illegal in Singapore.
 The article reported that Rev. Yang, together with a group of Christians, voluntary organisations and professions, met to discuss a strategy and plan of action for Christians to tackle what they termed as a "volatile situation."

 In September 2003, Rev. Yang issued a statement to Time magazine whereby he accused the American publication of glamourizing an illegal and condemned lifestyle in an article which reviewed the gay scene in Singapore.
 He added that the people of Singapore have spoken up against the subject.
 No attestation, however, was provided by Rev. Yang with regard to this claim.

-On February 24, 2008, Rev. Yang gave a sermon entitled "The Sin of Sodom" in which he called homosexuality an abomination.
+On 24 February 2008, Rev. Yang gave a sermon entitled "The Sin of Sodom" in which he called homosexuality an abomination.
 He argued that homosexuality is a spirit that is yet to prevail in Singapore because of official legislation, public opinion and conscience.
 He persuaded churches to stand up and oppose this "spirit," before Singapore is sent to the abyss in the same manner as Sodom.
 He also encouraged churches to be "bold" and "courageous," and to "take a stand."
 He lamented that a church that has lost the ability to influence and lobby society would be useless.

-Comments on Myanmar floods in 2008

-In May 2008, Rev. Yang commented in an article published in The Christian Post that he understood the 2008 Myanmar floods, caused by Cyclone Nargis, to be the "Hand of God” to teach the nations righteousness.
-Contrary to published sources, Rev. Yang encouraged his readers to view the floods as a warning that the end “draweth nigh”.